 Famous leaning architecture i’ve seen on my Italy trip: Bologna’s Asinelli and Garisenda towers , Ravenna leaning tower and the Modena Cathedral (pictured below).

-14. Visit the Republic of San Marino
+14. Get an extra stamp in your passport by visiting the Republic of San Marino

 Just 1.5 hours away from Bologna, tucked in the middle of Emilia Romagna is the Republic of San Marino.
 San Marino is the third smallest country in Europe; it is one of the most affluent and peaceful countries in the world.
 The old town is a walled medieval town with cobblestone streets and three towers (which is easy to mistake as castles).
-Visiting San Marino makes for an interesting day trip or 2-3 day trip if you have time.
+Visiting San Marino makes for an interesting day trip or two to three day trip if you have time.
 I visited in October when its presidents were being inaugurated into office– San Marino has two presidents (one of which was a woman).
 San Marino has most female presidents in world history!

 Travel Tip: Get another stamp in your passport.
 Visit the San Marino tourism office to get your passport stamped.
 Cost is 5 Euro.